 Co-written and directed by award-winning filmmaker Poppy van Oorde-Grainger and acclaimed Noongar artist Ian Wilkes, this short film is rich with archival vision, personal histories and moments of profound change.

-Documentary is set to be launched in 2022
+Documentary is set to be launched during Reconciliation Week 2022.

 Be part of a movement that believes community participation in the arts can transform lives, inspire change and create a more inclusive society for us all.